<Cybercore>

 In order to damage another creature you roll a Percentile Dice, a d100, to do this Roll two different colored d10's, One is the Tens the other is the Ones, so if the 10's roll a 7 and the Ones roll is a five, the result is a 75.

-Add 5x Your Rank plus any Talent, Skill, Feat and Item weapon bonuses to this roll.
-If this roll is higher than the Targets Defense, you have overcome the defenses and can roll your weapon damage.
+Add 5x Your Rank plus any Talent, Skill, Feat and Equipment bonuses to this roll.
+If this roll is higher than the Targets Defense, you have overcome the defenses so roll your weapon damage.

-Initially a d20 base to hit system was intended to be implemented, however this bounded hit box restricts the number and sources of bonuses you can apply and still have a reasonable chance of "missing" even at high levels.
-Cybercore is heavily gear and training based system, and we wanted players to be able to collect numerous tech and alien equipment to use and still have a good chance of missing the target.
+Cybercore is heavily gear and training based system, and we wanted players to be able to collect numerous tech and alien equipment to use and still have a chance of missing the target.
+Using a Percentage system for attacks, means Cybercore can have a rich source of bonuses and still have a chance of "missing" even at high levels.

 Hitpoints (HP)